 The Postpartum Specific Anxiety Scale [PSAS] has been developed as both a valid and reliable research measure of postpartum anxiety, with evidence of impact both in the United Kingdom and globally.

 A 16-item research short form of the PSAS has been developed for use in mothers of infants up to 12 months of age.
-It retains the original four-factor structure of the PSAS, whilst reducing participant burden.
+It retains the original four-factor structure of the PSAS, whilst reducing participant and clinician burden.
+The PSAS-RSF is most often used where there is a need for an accessible, brief version in research or clinical practice.

-A 12-item research short form of the PSAS has been developed and validated for use during global crises, to enable rapid response research, whilst reducing participant burden.
+A 12-item research short form of the PSAS has been developed and validated for use during global crises, to enable rapid response research, whilst reducing participant and clinician burden.
 It has been translated into five languages: Italian (PSAS-IT-RSF-C), French (PSAS-FR-RSF-C), Spanish (PSAS-ES-RSF-C), Chinese (PSAS-CN-RSF-C), and Dutch (PSAS-NL-RSF-C).
+This version should only be used during global crises.

 The PSAS, and its derivatives, are designed to examine the frequency, and not severity, of anxieties specific to the postpartum period.
 The PSAS is not a diagnostic tool, nor is it to be used for screening purposes, at present.
 The PSAS, and its derivatives, include items about emotional distress, and anxieties related to the participant’s newborn infant.
 Therefore, we recommend the Administering Researcher should score the scale before the woman leaves the research setting to ensure the participant has not been excessively distressed when completing the scale.
 Administering Researchers must be vigilant about the level of risk and referrals should be made where appropriate to ensure the safety of both the mother and baby.
 As it reflects the woman’s experience of the last 7 days, the PSAS may be used on more than one occasion to track any changes in postpartum responses and their frequencies.